 All our identities piled up on each other form the structure of our ego and we tend to behave in a way that is complementary to our self-concept or identity.

 For instance, If you think of yourself as a “mathematical genius” then you’ll behave in ways that seek to maintain this identity.
-In fact, identity is one of the most powerful forces that shape human behaviour.
+In fact, identity is one of the most powerful forces that shape human behavior.

-If you can change someone’s self-concept or identity, you can successfully change their behaviour.
+If you can change someone’s self-concept or identity, you can successfully change their behavior.
 Someone has rightly said that if you want to improve a person in a certain respect, act as though that particular trait were already one of his or her outstanding characteristics.